vuejs/vuepress/docs/guide/assets.md

 Sometimes you may need to provide static assets that are not directly referenced in any of your markdown or theme components - for example, favicons and PWA icons.
 In such cases you can put them inside `.vuepress/public` and they will be copied to the root of the generated directory.

-When calling assets from the `.vuepress/public` directory always use absolute paths:
+Always use absolute paths when calling assets from the `.vuepress/public` directory:

 ```css
 @font-face {